SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Enhanced-Crafting-Table.md

 toc: false
 ---

-The Enhanced Crafting Table is an essential [Basic Machine](/docs/slimefun/basic-machines) in Slimefun.<br>
+The Enhanced Crafting Table is an essential [Basic Machine](/docs/slimefun/basic-machines) in Slimefun.

 It is used to craft many Slimefun items, from the most basic to the most complex.

 ## How to build an Enhanced Crafting Table

 The recipe can be found in your Slimefun Guide.
-To build it, you need to place a Crafting Table on top of a Dispenser.<br>
+To build it, you need to place a Crafting Table on top of a Dispenser.

 A complete Enhanced Crafting Table looks like this:

 <img src="/slimefun-images/multiblock-enhanced-crafting-table.png" alt="Enhanced Crafting Table Setup">